analystashok/hello-world/README.md

 # hello-world
 my first git repository
 This is Ashok Reddy, aspiring data scientist

+change from desktop